 Microsoft’s modern workplace is all about empowering users.
-But finding information within Microsoft 365 is challenging if it’s not organized, optimized, and classified.
+But without a structured content search tool, finding the right files in Microsoft 365—whether in Exchange Online mailboxes, SharePoint sites, or OneDrive for Business—can be a frustrating challenge.
 Learn how to improve Microsoft 365 content search in this handy how-to guide.

 Common challenges of content search in Microsoft 365 for IT and end users